Ceelog/phpdoc-en/src/mail/setup.md

 class="function">mail</span>; defaults to 25.

 `sendmail_from` <span class="type">string</span>
-Which *"From:"* mail address should be used in mail sent from PHP under Windows.
+Which *"From:"* mail address should be used in mail sent directly via SMTP (Windows only).
 This directive also sets the *"Return-Path:"* header.

 `sendmail_path` <span class="type">string</span>
 Where the **sendmail** program can be found, usually